Trading quotes from the best traders

 “You cannot be successful at trading any more than you can be at mining, manufacturing, doctoring or anything else, unless you are trained for it.
 And by “training” I don’t mean an occasional dab.”

-John Murphy
+John Murphy on technical analysis

 “Always be a student and keep learning.”